PasupathiRagavan/react-task/README.md

 npm run start

+Run the production build using following cmd:

+npm run build

+To format the code using below cmd:

+npm run format

+To check warning and error to run below cmd

+npm run eslint-fix

-Open [http://localhost:8080](http://localhost:8080) with your browser to see the result.\
+Open [http://localhost:8080](http://localhost:8080) with your browser to see the result.